den-materials/css-responsive-design-and-flexbox/readme.md

 http://codepen.io/jsera/pen/MaobYW

 Likewise, the paragraphs remain at 50% of screen width, no matter what the screen width is.
-Why is Dave's EMS site not responsive, then?
+Why is SpaceJam's site not responsive, then?
 Inspect it find out . . .

 <details><summary>Why Dave, why?!</summary>
-Dave's EMS site uses explicit widths and heights.
+SpaceJam's site uses explicit widths and heights.
 That means all elements maintain their size regardless of our screen's size - they have no way of knowing the size of the viewport they occupy!
 </details>

-The reason people like Dave start overriding the default responsiveness of the web is because by itself, default behavoir offers very little customization.
-It drives designers especially crazy!
-Since the early 90s, we've been on a path of increasing design quality, but decreasing responsive flexibility.
-It was going pretty well until the iPhone came out, and developers were forced to admit - **web layouts have to be aware of, and respond to, the size of the screen they occupy**.
+**Web layouts have to be aware of, and respond to, the size of the screen they occupy**.
+So, in the 2000's CSS added **Media Queries** to the syntax!

 <!--1:55 5 minutes -->